SHORT STORY 16

 SATURDAY 30th DECEMBER 2017

-Early that morning Pastor Tim introduced me to a member of the congregation who lived in a pre-war stone building right next to the church.
-Pastor Tim felt that Marcus could answer some of my more advanced questions in more detail than he was able.
-I hadn't noticed the old bald man at the previous services.
+Early that morning, Pastor Tim introduced me to a member of the congregation who lived in a pre-war building right next to the church.
+Pastor Tim felt that Marcus could answer some of my questions in more detail than he was able.
+I hadn't noticed the old, bald man at the previous services.
 His place was full of classical paintings and ancient tomes.
 A warm spot on a cold winter's day.
-Pastor Tim didn't stay long and once he had excused himself, Marcus and I shifted gear on the subject matter and went down the rabbit-hole of Genesis 5:21.
+Pastor Tim didn't stay long, and once he had excused himself, Marcus and I shifted gear on the subject matter and went down the rabbit-hole of Genesis 5:21.
 When I told Marcus about the giants that I had seen in the forest of Romania, he thought I was joking.
-He then took a moment before suggesting that I talk to a guy who he had worked with in Saint Petersburg just after the Cold War had ended.
+He then took a moment before suggesting that I talk to a guy who he had worked with in Saint Petersburg just after the Cold War.
 Marcus assured me that there wasn't any more qualified individual to discuss altered states of consciousness and divination.
 The guy was a bit of a recluse, which had nothing to do with his retirement.
 I was keen on having a chat with the chap, but wasn't sure about traveling to Russia.
-Marcus waved his hand dismissively, getting out his address book, and saying that Telford was as English as they come and had moved to Wales twenty years ago.
-Marcus seemed more than pleased to arrange a meeting and began writing a letter by hand while I waited.
+Marcus waved his hand dismissively.
+Getting out his address book, he said that Telford was as English as they came, and he had moved to Wales twenty years ago.
+Marcus seemed more than pleased to arrange a meeting, and began writing a letter by hand while I waited.

-After I left his apartment, I strolled all the way into Mitte, feeling bothered by more than the freezing wind.
+After I left his apartment, I strolled all the way into Mitte, feeling bothered by more than just the freezing wind.
 As hospitable as everyone had been with my questions, their answers only ever seemed to snowball into even more questions.
-And I had a nagging skepticism in the forefront of my mind never to believe anything at face value.
-But I had to admit, I had found confronting the authorities on the matter to be a far more engaging exercise than consulting would-be online experts.
+And I had that nagging skepticism in the forefront of my mind, that you should never believe anything at face-value.
+But I had to admit, that I found confronting the authorities on the matter a far more engaging exercise than consulting online experts.

 TO STUDY OR NOT TO STUDY